postmanlabs/labs-docs/_posts/01_postman/07_team_library/2017-05-04-activity_feed_and_restoring_collections.md

 warning: false
 ---

-An activity feed is a list of events, displaying to the user in an interactive interface, updates to their Postman Data.
+An activity feed is a list of events, displaying to the user in an interactive interface, updates to their Postman data.
 It is useful to keep track of changes made to your private and team collections by different users across the team.
 The activity feed also lets you rollback a collection, and restore it to any previous point in time.

 ### Types of activity feed